 There is no doubt that Uzbekistan’s status as popular touring destination has much to do with its fascinating architecture from various periods, and its rich cultural heritage going back thousands of years.
 But visiting Uzbekistan during cultural celebrations and festivals can enhance your vacation and add even more unforgettable experiences.

-The most cherished and gracious of all Uzbekistan’s national holidays is the spring festival of Novruz which falls on March 21.
-The holiday coincides with the day of vernal equinox - the start of spring, and traditionally honours the rebirth of nature, hence the name (Novruz means “New Day”).
+The most cherished and gracious of all Uzbekistan’s national holidays is the spring festival of Navruz which falls on March 21.
+The holiday coincides with the day of vernal equinox - the start of spring, and traditionally honours the rebirth of nature, hence the name (Navruz means “New Day”).

-From the times this spring holiday originated in 3,000 BCE, Novruz has been observed annually, in one form or another, on a wide territory in the East as a festival symbolizing re-awakening of nature, hope for bumper harvest in the fields and gardens, for love and consent in family.
-Traditionally the festival of masses, Novruz continues to be unimposed, non-political event to the present day.
+From the times this spring holiday originated in 3,000 BCE, Navruz has been observed annually, in one form or another, on a wide territory in the East as a festival symbolizing re-awakening of nature, hope for bumper harvest in the fields and gardens, for love and consent in family.
+Traditionally the festival of masses, Navruz continues to be unimposed, non-political event to the present day.

-The popular belief says, “He who celebrates and has fun on the day of Novruz will spend his life cheerfully until the next Novruz celebration”.
+The popular belief says, “He who celebrates and has fun on the day of Navruz will spend his life cheerfully until the next Navruz celebration”.

-So why not to join in the celebrations of the Spring Festival of Novruz, the nation's signature event?
+So why not to join in the celebrations of the Spring Festival of Navruz, the nation's signature event?

 Make it a spring to remember!